gjthompson1/google_100k/README.md

 # Overview

-The file is taken from http://norvig.com/ngrams/, which is just the cleaned version of 1-gram data set http://norvig.com/ngrams/count_1w100k.txt
+The file is taken from http://norvig.com/ngrams/

+Which is just the cleaned version of the 1-gram data set http://norvig.com/ngrams/count_1w100k.txt

 If anyone has a more recent version please let me know.
 Stuff like "instagram" doesn't appear in this data set.
+But stuff like 'microsoft' does.

 ## Download